ayl48/FastRobots/source/Lab6.md

 In Lab 6, I built upon my Lab 5 code by using case statements for PID control and adjusting the Kp and Ki values.

 ### PID Input Signal
-Remembering how much drift affected my yaw measurement in Lab 2, I decided to test out the Digital Motion Processor in the InvenSense ICM-20948 sensor instead.
+Remembering how much drift affected my yaw measurement in Lab 2, I decided to test out the Digital Motion Processor (DMP) in the InvenSense ICM-20948 sensor instead.
 Here is a video of the DMP example code running with the visualizer.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VRjVanpF9zI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-___
+---
 The gyroscope data alone introduced drift over time due to the accumulation of small errors, which led to increasing orientation inaccuracies.
 While bias correction and calibration could help, the drift was still nontrivial.
 I switched to the DMP because it mitigates this by fusing data from the gyroscope, accelerometer, and magnetometer, reducing drift and providing more stable yaw measurements.
 This sensor fusion improves orientation tracking and helps stabilize the yaw value when the robot is stationary.
 However, enabling the DMP requires extra memory on the microcontroller and modifications to the SparkFun ICM-20948 Arduino library.

 After making the decision to to switch from using the gyroscope data alone to using the DMP, I organized the DMP code into a separate header and CPP file like how I did with the ToF sensor code in Lab 5.